GoogleCloudPlatform/ramble/_sources/workspace_config.rst.txt

 Explicit Variable Zips:
 ^^^^^^^^^^^^^^^^^^^^^^^

-Ramble's worksapce config contains syntax for defining explicit variable zips.
+Ramble's workspace config contains syntax for defining explicit variable zips.
 These zips are named grouping of variables that are related and should be iterated over together when generating experiments.